SCRT-HQ/VaporShell/docs/glossary/New-VSLambdaVersion.md

----
-layout: glossary
-title: New-VSLambdaVersion
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLambdaVersion

 ## SYNOPSIS
-Adds an AWS::Lambda::Version resource to the template
+Adds an AWS::Lambda::Version resource to the template.
+The AWS::Lambda::Version resource creates a version: https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html from the current code and configuration of a function.
+Use versions to create a snapshot of your function code and configuration that doesn't change.

 ## SYNTAX